Academic Policies

 The Major

 Major requirements, varying from department to department, are specified in the sections of this Bulletin devoted to the course listings of individual departments and programs.
-Generally, a little more than one-third of the total points are earned in the major.
+Generally, a little more than one-third of the total credits are earned in the major.

 Every student must complete a major with a cumulative grade point average in the major of at least 2.0.
-At least one-half of the courses (and in some departments, at least one-half of the points) used to complete the major must be taken in the College of Arts and Science.
+At least one-half of the courses (and in some departments, at least one-half of the credits) used to complete the major must be taken in the College of Arts and Science.
 A student may not register for courses in the major outside of NYU.

 The student must be accepted as a major in the department and must review his or her program with a department adviser each term.